Access the Command Line

 /home/student/links/file.hardlink

-Enter command on one line without the backslash
+Enter on command line

-$ ln ~/files/target.file ~/links/file.hardlink
+$ ln /home/student/files/target.file /home/student/links/file.hardlink

 Display the Command History